pivotal/docs-tap/install.hbs.md

 ## <a id='add-tap-repo'></a> Add the Tanzu Application Platform package repository

-Tanzu cli packages are available on repositories.
-Adding the tanzu tap package repository makes tap and it's packages available for installation.
+Tanzu CLI packages are available on repositories.
+Adding the Tanzu Application Platform package repository makes Tanzu Application Platform and its packages available for installation.

 >**Note:** [Relocate images to a registry](#relocate-images) is strongly recommended but not required for installation.
-For simplicity this section assumes you have completed it.
-Thus, please refer to that section to fill in the stubbed out variables.
+For simplicity, this section assumes you have relocated images to a registry.
+Refer to that section to fill in the stubbed out variables.

-To add the tanzu tap package repository to your cluster:
+To add the Tanzu Application Platform package repository to your cluster:

 1. Create a namespace called `tap-install` for deploying any component packages by running: